 Do you need gift ideas for a special backpacker in your life?
-If your friend or loved one enjoys hiking scenic trails and camping under the stars, you’re in luck!
-Backpacking can be a gear-intensive activity, and there are tons of items (in all budget ranges) that we backpackers would love to receive as gifts.
+You’re in luck!
+Backpacking is a gear-intensive activity, and there are tons of items (in all budget ranges) that we backpackers would love to receive as gifts.

-Here’s the thing though: we backpackers are usually trying to carry less stuff, not more.
+Here’s the thing though: backpackers are usually trying to carry less stuff, not more.
 Stuff is heavy!
 And the stuff we do carry is often specific to our personal style, gear setup, and favorite trails.
-If you randomly choose a backpacking gift from a list that’s just promoting the latest gear, there’s a good chance it will languish unused in the garage. 🙁
+If you randomly choose a backpacking gift from a list that’s just promoting the latest gear, there’s a good chance it will languish unused in their garage.

 My goal with this list is to offer gift ideas that a majority of backpackers will actually want and use.
 It’s tough to generalize, but as an avid hiker and gear nerd I’m pretty familiar with the range of styles and preferences out there.
 Though it still helps to know a bit about your backpacker – are they new or experienced, lightweight or traditional, fast or leisurely – I’ve done my best to offer the tried-and-true favorites most likely to be a hit.